robertwenner/comics/doc/outputs.md

 `Comic::Out::HtmlLink` is only for linking to another of your comics.
-To include a hyperlink to any other web site just add it to your comic's metadata and have the template do whatever it needs to do.
+To include a hyperlink to any other website just add it to your comic's metadata and have the template do whatever it needs to do.
 For example, add this in your comic: